rustprooflabs/pgdd/README.md

 > See the [Cargo PGX](https://github.com/zombodb/pgx/tree/master/cargo-pgx)
 documentation for more information on using pgx.

-One way to install `pgdd` is to install from source by downloading this repository.
+One way to install `pgdd` is to install from source by cloning this repository.

-Install Prereqs, ensure PostgreSQL dev tools are installed.
+Install Prereqs and ensure PostgreSQL dev tools are installed.

 ```bash
 sudo apt install postgresql-server-dev-all libreadline-dev zlib1g-dev curl